3dseed/products/products/idefix/readme.md

 Variants : Addon, Standalone, Asterix, IdeFix mini

+This build can be applied to PP v3 shredders.
+It only needs a few steel bars and custom made grinder knifes

 **brief** : General overview for a PET grinder

 **document scope** : client, vendor, manufacturer